Jargon Busters

 Personal Public Service Number

 A type of long-term personal pension plan.
-It is like an investment account that is designed to let you save for retirement in a flexible way.
+It is like an investment account that is designed to let you save for retirement in a flexible way and claim tax relief for doing so.

 PRSI is a payment made by you and your employer.
 The amount paid is based on your level of income.
 PRSI is the main source of funding for social welfare payments.